-Investors braced for a bumpy ride ahead of Gibraltar Industries' (NAS: ROCK) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings on Wednesday, Nov.
-2. Gibraltar Industries is a manufacturer, processor, and distributor of residential and commercial building products and processed metal products for the construction, industrial, and automotive markets.
+Watch Gibraltar Industries' (NAS: ROCK) earnings report to see if it can beat analyst expectations for the third consecutive quarter.
+The company will unveil its latest earnings on Thursday, Feb.
+23. Gibraltar Industries is a manufacturer, processor, and distributor of residential and commercial building products and processed metal products for the construction, industrial, and automotive markets.

 What analysts say:

 - Buy, sell, or hold?: Analysts think investors should stand pat on Gibraltar Industries with three of four analysts rating it hold.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.
+Analysts' rating of Gibraltar Industries has stayed constant from three months prior.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 79.4% awarding it an "outperform" rating.
-The community at large agrees with the All-Stars with 77.1% assigning it a rating of "outperform."
-Fools are keen on Gibraltar Industries, though the message boards have been quiet lately with only 44 posts in the past 30 days.
-Gibraltar Industries' bearish CAPS rating of two out of five stars somewhat falls short of the Fool community sentiment.
+CAPS All-Stars are solidly supporting the stock, with 83.3% granting it an "outperform" rating.
+Most of the community concurs with the All-Stars, with 77.4% assigning it a rating of "outperform."
+Fools feel positively about Gibraltar Industries, though the message boards have been quiet lately with only one post in the past 30 days.
+Gibraltar Industries' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.